tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * As you know, moving ether around on the blockchain costs money.
 What if we don't have enough `gas` to complete the transaction?
 Do we lose all of the `gas` that was sent?

-    * **Answer:** We do lose the gas that was used up already, but the transaction will be reversed, and we would get our ether back since it was never successfully spent.
+    * **Answer:** We would lose the gas that was used up already, but the transaction would be reversed, returning our ether  since it was never spent.

 We are going to add one final line to make sure that if ether is sent to the contract without using the `deposit` function, (i.e., sending ether directly to the contract's address), we can still capture the ether into the contract's wallet.